TheWatcher/webperl/mdfiles/blocks.md

 connection if possible.
 * `$self -> {"session"}` is a reference to the current SessionHandler object.
 See the [Sessions](@ref sessions) documentation for more about this.
+* `$self -> {"logger"}` is the global Logger object.
+You can use this to call Logger functions (note that this is distinct from the Block::log() function - the latter is intended to do database logging of normal user actions, while Logger is for recording warnings and exceptional circumstances in the system.

 Each Block subclass also has access to a few values that can be useful: